particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 Each product can have only one device platform in it.
 For example, the Argon and Boron need to be in separate products because they have different firmware binaries.
 However, it then gets more confusing:

-- The Electron and E Series are the same platform and can be in the same product.
+- The Electron and E-Series are the same platform and can be in the same product.
-- The Boron and B Series are different platforms and must be in different products.
+- The Boron and B-Series are different platforms and must be in different products.
 - The B4xx (bsom) and B5xx (b5som) are different platforms and must be in different products.
 - The Photon and P1 are different platforms and must be in different products.
 - All Tracker SoM devices (Tracker One and Tracker SoM, both T4xx and T5xx) can be in the same product.